kompoth/geks/README.md

-# Geks - hexagonal coordinates package
+# Geks - hexagonal maps package
 Geks implements basic operations in a plain hexagonal space neccessary for creating maps of hexagonal tiles.
 It also allows to build paths between tiles using some well known algorithms.